schollz/find-lf/README.md

 ```
 and then install `sshpass`.

 Then, to initialize, just run
 ```
-python3 cluster.py track
+python3 cluster.py initialize
 ```
 to which you'll be asked for the information about your cluster.
 Choose any `group` that you want, but remember it, as you will need it to login to the FIND server.
 For the `lf address`, you can use the default (a public server) or set it to your own.
 See `find-lf/server/README.md` for more information.